 In 2021, be transparent with your customers about how and why you will be using their personal information.
 This will build trust.
 Automation will allow you to optimise the experience you provide, but this will only be successful when there is a transparent two-way value exchange in place.

-With the retail industry having been reshaped significantly due to the pandemic, we will be publishing retail-specific trends at the start of the new year.
+With the retail industry having been reshaped significantly due to the pandemic, we have published a retail-specific trends report.
 For more insights into the future of marketing in the meantime, you can read our mid-year digital marketing predictions where we looked at the long-term effects of COVID-19 across industries.